0x416c616e/filehider/README.md

 This is a single-class JavaFX program.
 MainFX is the entry point.

+This program requires **Java 8** to run.
+You can run it with this:

+    java -jar filename.jar

 ## This program has 2 key features:
 1. It can hide files within other files (currently limited to image files for the "host" file).
 2. It can retrieve files from other files.